 Please note that the last day you can drop this course without academic penalty is March 19, 2023.
+Our last session will take place exceptionally on Monday, April 10 because Friday, April 7 is Good Friday (a public holiday).

 Other Useful Links